akashnaren/cse15l-lab-reports/lab4.md

 This is the end of the lab.

-I hope this was a infiormative labv report that discusses why it is important that command line operations improve the efficiency and speed at which tasks can be completed in relation to github and within the terminal.
+I hope this was a infiormative lab report that discusses why it is important that command line operations improve the efficiency and speed at which tasks can be completed in relation to github and within the terminal.